Main Navigation

 Recent graduates looking for internships

-We offer ten, 54-week rotating Internships in the Small Animal Referral Hosptial at Langford Vets each year.
+We offer ten, 54-week rotating Internships in the Small Animal Referral Hospital at Langford Vets each year.
 Core rotations include Medicine, Emergency and Critical Care, Anaesthesia, Soft Tissue Surgery, Orthopaedics, Imaging and Neurology.
 Our programme is suitable for those looking to progress their careers by undertaking a residency or those who want to improve their skills as general practitioners.

 Applicants must hold a veterinary degree registerable with the Royal College of Veterinary Surgeons (RCVS).
 Please visit the RCVS website if you are not certain whether your degree qualifies.
 One year’s experience in a good quality small animal practice after graduation is desired.
 Applicants must be eligible to work in the UK.
 Any non-UK passport holders will need to demonstrate settled status.